Low German: The Netherlands

 Dialects of Low German are spoken in the northeastern area of the Netherlands (Dutch Low Saxon) by approximately 1.6 million speakers.
 These dialects are written with an unstandardized orthography based on Standard Dutch orthography.
 The position of the language is, according to UNESCO, vulnerable.
 Between 1995 and 2011 the numbers of parent speakers dropped from 34% in 1995 to 15% in 2011.
 Numbers of child speakers dropped from 8% to 2% in the same period.
-According to a 2005 study 53% speak Low Saxon or Low Saxon and Dutch at home and 71% could speak it in the researched area.
-The total number of speakers is estimated at 1.7 million speakers.
+According to a 2005 study 53% speak Low Saxon or Low Saxon and Dutch at home and 71% could speak it in the researched area, resulting in a speaker total of 1.6 million who use the language at home and 2.15 million in total being able to speak the language.
+Another source puts the total number of speakers is at 1.7 million.
 There are speakers in the Dutch north and eastern provinces of Groningen, Drenthe, Stellingwerf (part of Friesland), Overijssel, Gelderland, Utrecht and Flevoland, in several dialect groups per province.